Nyamata Genocide Memorial

 , especially if you have your own driver/guide or have taken a taxi from Kigali

 .
 Ntarama is only a few miles up the road back in the direction of Kigali and then off the main road to the left.
-It may not quite be as dramatic and breathtaking as Nyamata, but since it's on the way and one of the most visited such sites in the country it would be daft not to take it in when in the area.
+It may not be quite as dramatic and breathtaking as Nyamata, but since it's on the way and one of the most visited such sites in the country it would be daft not to take it in when in the area.
 When travelling independently, then Ntarama is a bit trickier to get to, though you can get a moto (scooter "taxi") from the Nyamata bus stop to take you to Ntarama and back.
 In general see under Rwanda

 Combinations with non-dark destinations: